Daniel Shechtman, Technion – Israel Institute of Technology, Haifa, Israel

 We are picking up on an email that I sent you back in 2011.
 We are now following all your efforts with fivefold symmetry; it is a major study for us yet in a most idiosyncratic way.

-Not long after this note you (below), our high school geometry classes began exploring the interiority of the tetrahedron and octahedron: https://81018.com/home/ Essentially we started following Zeno deeper and deeper inside.
+Not long after this note was sent to you (below), our high school geometry classes began exploring the interiority of the tetrahedron and octahedron: https://81018.com/home/ Essentially we started following Zeno deeper and deeper inside.
 In about 45 steps we were down among the fermions, and in another 67 steps we were up against the Planck Wall.
 We did an about-face, but this time we used the Planck Length as our standard measurement.
 Doubling each step, in 112 steps we were back in the classroom and in another 90 steps we were at the edge and age of the universe.
 It became our STEM tool of choice.
 After all, we created it! …all with the Planck base units.

 It was our base-2 map of the universe!
 It had the Planck base units, our simple geometries (tiling and tessellating the universe), all in 202 notations.
 Then it started asking us questions and now we are struggling.